SPP2363/evompf/EVOMPF Code/README.md

 # Current Status

-EasyChem-ML is developed and maintained as a PhD project by Marius Kühnemund.
-The whole project is neither finished nor complete.
-Frequent modifications can not be excluded ;) ... that's how it is in PhD.
+EasyChem-ML is developed and maintained as a PhD project by Marius Kühnemund

 **In addition, not all modules are public available, as these were/are used for projects that have not been published yet**